oskarmodig/modig-lando-scripts/readme.md

 NOTE that with Windows/WSL, `oskarmodig/lando-scripts` has to be installed both in Windows and in WSL.

 ## Project Setup
+### Environment variable files
+There are 2 types of environment variable files, those specific for each package ("package env files"), and those that are global for the lando app ("global env files").
+If you use the global env files, they have to be named `.modig.lando.global.env` (can be included in git) and/or `.modig.lando.local.env` (should NOT be included in git).
+They have to be placed in the same dir as your .lando.yml file.

+The package env files can be called and placed as you like, but preferably in the package root.
+Name suggestions are `lando.global.env` and `lando.local.env`, again with the same rules for git as above.

+What can be placed in the global and package env files is the same is described in the [Environment Variables](#environment-variables) section.
 ### lando app
 Here is a template for the '.lando.yml' file, which is the Lando configuration file for the project:
 ```yaml